Putin says the aborted rebellion played into the hands of Russia’s enemies

-(AP) – Russian President Vladimir Putin on Monday blasted organizers of a weekend revolt as “traitors” who played into the hands of Ukraine’s government and its allies.
-The rebellion by armed mercenaries, which lasted less than 24 hours, was the gravest threat yet to Putin’s authority.
+Russian President Vladimir Putin on Monday blasted organizers of a weekend revolt, the gravest threat yet to his power, as “traitors” who played into the hands of Ukraine’s government and its allies.

+Speaking in a stern tone and looking tired in a five-minute TV address near midnight, Putin sought to project stability.
+He tried to strike a balance between criticizing the uprising’s perpetrators to prevent another crisis, and not antagonizing the bulk of the mercenaries and their hardline supporters, some of whom are incensed at the Kremlin’s handling of the situation.

-Earlier in the day, the rebellion’s leader, mercenary chief Yevgeny Prigozhin, defended his short-lived insurrection.
+Earlier in the day, the head of the mercenary Wagner Group, Yevgeny Prigozhin, who led the rebellion, defended his short-lived insurrection.
 He again taunted Russia’s military, but said he hadn’t been seeking to stage a coup against Putin.
 On Friday, Prigozhin had called for an armed rebellion to oust the military leadership.

 Putin’s address was announced by his spokesman in advance and billed by Russian state media as something that would “define the fate of Russia.”
 In fact, the address didn’t yield groundbreaking developments.

-The Kremlin also showed Putin meeting with top security, law enforcement and military officials, including Defense Minister Sergei Shoigu, whom the uprising had tried to remove.
-Putin thanked members of his team for their work over the weekend.
-Earlier, the authorities also released a video of Shoigu reviewing troops in Ukraine.
+The Kremlin later showed Putin meeting with top security, law enforcement and military officials, including Defense Minister Sergei Shoigu, whom the uprising had tried to remove.
+Putin thanked members of his team for their work over the weekend, implying support for the embattled Shoigu.
+Earlier, the authorities released a video of Shoigu reviewing troops in Ukraine.

-In his first appearance since the rebellion ended, Putin spoke in a stern tone, looking tired, in a five-minute TV address to his nation near midnight.
-He declined to name Prigozhin, but said mutiny organizers had tried to force the group’s soldiers “to shoot their own.”
+Putin, who declined to name Prigozhin, said mutiny organizers had tried to force the group’s soldiers “to shoot their own.”

 Western officials have been muted in their public comments on the mutiny, and President Joe Biden said Monday that the U.S. and NATO were not involved.
 Speaking at the White House, Biden said he was cautious about speaking publicly because he wanted to give “Putin no excuse to blame this on the West and blame this on NATO.”